 And let me tell you how great this thing is on day hikes!
 Clipped on your pack, you can whip that thing off to shoot the goanna lizard or cockatoo that wanders across your path in no time flat.
 And then get back to walking.
 Because if you’re like me, you gotta get that trail done, son!

-To wrap it all up in a tidy little package, this Peak Designs Capture Pro clip is the shiz.
-If your get out and about with your camera a lot - in the city, in the wilderness, at work - you're gonna want one.
-And then you'll never go back to that lame old strap again.
+To wrap it all up in a tidy little package, this Peak Design Capture Clip is the shiz.
+If you get out and about with your camera a lot – in the city, in the wilderness, at work – you’re gonna want one.
+And then you’ll never go back to that lame old strap again.